YaroShkvorets/leap-boot/README.md

     * `actions.log` - log of expected actions and dbops

 ## Validation (TODO)
-* Run `firehose-antelope` in strict mode to decode `dm.log` and dump the resulting blocks into `dm.log.json`(?)
+* Run `firehose-antelope` in strict mode to decode `dm.log` and dump the resulting blocks into `dm.log.json`
-* Run script that extracts actions/dbops from decoded blocks and compares them with expected actions/dbops from `actions.log`
+* Run script that extracts actions/dbops from decoded blocks and compares them with expected actions/dbops from `actions.log.jsonl`